 A quality assured range of machine Screws is available with us in various head and drive styles.

 Drive Styles: Slotted, Cross Recessed Phillips and Pozi drive, Torx Drive and Hex Socket Drive apart from Tamper-Resistant special drives.
 Some special drives have also been developed although they have limited application.

-Head Styles: Cheese head, PAN head, CSK [Countersunk] head, Truss head, Hex Head, Socket Cylindrical head, Flanged head, Low Cylindrical head, Ultra Low Profile Head, etc
+Cheese head, PAN head, CSK [Countersunk] head, Truss head, Hex Head, Socket Cylindrical head, Flanged head, Low Cylindrical head, Ultra Low Profile Head, etc

-Thread Types: Metric, Metric Trilobular [Taptite] and Unified.
+Metric Trilobular [Taptite]

 Materials: Mild Steel, Hardened Alloy Steel, Stainless Steel grades AISI 304 and 316, Titanium Grade 2 and Brass [on order].

-Finish: Zinc Electroplated White passivation & Yellow Passivation, Stainless Steel Passivated, Zinc Black and Anodised on order.
+Zinc Electroplated White passivation & Yellow Passivation, Stainless Steel Passivated, Zinc Black and Anodised on order.

 Range – ISO Metric M3 to M16 up to 120mm length